Bakersfield Wrongful Death Lawyer

 - Medical malpractice

 - Duty of Care: When a person owes someone a duty of care, it means that they must not do anything to harm them.
-For example, a property owner has a duty of care to their visitors to provide safe conditions on their premises.
-A bus driver must drive safely and obey all traffic laws and regulations.
-And product manufacturers have a duty to design and produce items that are safe to use.
+For example, a driver is required to make a full stop once the traffic light turns red.

 - The decedent’s life expectancy when the wrongful act took place